KartavyaSharma/personal-website-v0/README.md

 ### Contact

-You can contact me through the [contact form](https://kartavyas.com/contact) on my website, or you can send me a mail on [this](mailto:kartavya@berkeley.edu).
+You can contact me through the [contact form](https://kartavyas.com/contact) on my website, or you can send me a mail on [this](mailto:kartavya@berkeley.edu) email address.